bortolo/Three-tier-app-infrastructure/terraform_test_AWS/SecretManager/README.md

 ### Set db Credentials

-Set user and password in `set_db_credentials.sh` script and than run it
+Set user, password, AWS SecretsManager name and db DNS name in `set_db_credentials.sh` script and than run it
 ```
 . ./set_db_credentials.sh
 ```
+**Important:** If you already used the same AWS SecretsManager name remember that each AWS secret needs at least 7 days to complete the deletion of the secret.
+Until the end of this period you cannot use the same secret name.

-Set also `config.service` and `configure_nodejs.yml` with the same inputs of `set_db_credentials.sh`.
+Set also `config.service` with the same DNS name and with the regione name that you are going to use.

-Now you can deploy the ec2 and the db instance with terraform.
+Now you can deploy the terraform infrastructure.

-### Deploy EC2 and RDS instance
+### Deploy EC2, RDS and AWS SecretsManager

 To run this example you need to execute: